-The Science Education Partnership (SEP) has reflected a true partnership between scientists and educators.
-Since 1991, the SEP has paired research scientists with over 560 secondary school science teachers in Washington State.
+The Science Education Partnership (SEP) exemplifies a true partnership between scientists and educators.
+Since 1991, SEP has paired research scientists with over 560 secondary school science teachers in Washington state.
 We believe that teachers and scientists both play a crucial role in promoting a greater understanding of biomedical research in our community and have much to offer one another.
-Through workshops and a science mentor program, teachers learn molecular biology techniques and participate in laboratory research.
-SEP also helps mentor scientists hone their teaching skills and learn about middle and high school science education.
+Through workshops and a summer professional development program , teachers learn molecular biology techniques and participate in laboratory research.
+SEP also helps mentor scientists refine their teaching skills and enhance their ability to communicate science to the broader community.

 Donors and supporters help ensure the continued vitality of the SEP, allowing science teachers to bring new science techniques and practices to their students.
 Together, we are cultivating the next generation of cancer researchers and are ensuring a broader understanding of, and support for, scientific research.

 2018-2019 school year was generously funded in part by:

 We acknowledge donations of materials to support our Kit Loan Program from: